RonanCrowley96/Apple_Interview/README.md

 ```

 A sample lineplot can be seen below.
-From this lineplot, it can be observed that
+From this lineplot, it can be observed that not every location is active for every year represented in the data-set

 ![Sample Lineplot.](lineplot.PNG)